When I graduated high school my dad said to me, “I expect you to change the world.”

 mary >at< racingmagpie.com

 Peter knew that he wanted to work in the arts, culture, and museum fields as early as high school.
 He first volunteered in a museum at the age of 15 and has not looked back since.
 He has experience in community development, collections, exhibits, retail, customer service, grant writing, strategic planning, American history, Native art, Native history and cultures, historic preservation, and new media.
-He has lived and worked in Indian Country and South Dakota since 2005 and is currently the chair of the planning committee for the Native POP: People of the Plains.
+He has lived and worked in Indian Country and South Dakota since 2005.

 peter >at< racingmagpie.com